Corey Anderson (cricketer): ODI career

 tour of South Africa.
-He was included in New Zealand's ODI squad for the Champions Trophy in 2013, and made his ODI debut against England in Cardiff on 16 June 2013.
+He was included in New Zealand's ODI squad for the Champions Trophy in 2013 and made his ODI debut against England in Cardiff on 16 June 2013.

 On 1 January 2014, at the Queenstown Events Centre Anderson broke Shahid Afridi's 17-year-old record of the fastest ODI hundred by one ball, scoring his in 36 balls.
 He eventually ended with an unbeaten 131 that featured 14 sixes and 6 fours.
 Along with Jesse Ryder, he helped New Zealand set the team record for the most sixes in an ODI innings.
-On 18 January 2015, his record was broken by AB de Villiers scoring the hundred in 31 balls vs West Indies.
+On 18 January 2015, his record was broken by AB de Villiers scoring a hundred in 31 balls vs West Indies.

 Test career

 Anderson made his Test debut against Bangladesh on 9 July 2013 and scored 1 & 8 with the bat.
 He obtained two wickets from 19 overs with the ball.

 Anderson hit his maiden Test century in his second Test match.
 He scored 116 runs from 173 balls and took one wicket.

-In May 2018, he was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.
+In May 2018, Anderson was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.
+However, in October 2018, he announced he was putting long-form cricket on hold to concentrate on the limited over formats.
+He quit New Zealand Cricket in December 2020.

+United States

+In 2023, Anderson became eligible to represent the United States in international cricket.
+In March 2024, he was named in the American side for their home series against Canada.
+He made his debut on 12 April in the 4th T20I, scoring 28 runs off 29 deliveries.
+Anderson scored his first half century in T20Is for the United States in the last match of the series, scoring 55 off 48 balls.
+In May 2024, Anderson was selected in the USA's Squad for ICC Men's T20 World Cup.

 T20 career

 Indian Premier League

 Anderson played in the IPL 7 for the Mumbai Indians who paid him 45 million rupees (US$750,000).
 In his debut match against Kolkata Knight Riders, he scored only 2 runs before being bowled by Sunil Narine.
 He bowled 3 overs and conceded 33 runs for no wickets.

 Anderson obtained his first Man of the Match award against Kings XI Punjab on 3 May 2014, where he picked up the wicket of Cheteshwar Pujara and scored 35 runs from 25 balls.

-On 25 May 2014, against the Rajasthan Royals, Anderson led his team, the Mumbai Indians through to the play-offs by scoring an unbeaten 95 off just 44 balls with Mumbai chasing the total of 190 in only 14.3 overs in order to qualify for playoffs with a better net run rate.
+On 25 May 2014, against the Rajasthan Royals, Anderson led his team, the Mumbai Indians through to the play-offs by scoring an unbeaten 95 off just 44 balls with Mumbai chasing a total of 190 in only 14.3 overs in order to qualify for the playoffs with a better net run rate.

-In IPL 8, Anderson made valuable contributions with his bat in the earlier games, scoring two half centuries in four games, but was ruled out following a finger injury.
+In IPL 8, Anderson made valuable contributions with his bat in the earlier games, scoring two half-centuries in four games, but was ruled out following a finger injury.